About Qatar Airways

 They are multiple-choice and must be completed within the given time limit.

-To prepare for the test, brush up on your high school level maths as well as taking practice numerical reasoning papers.
-This will ensure you can tackle the test with confidence.
+To prepare for the hiring process, brush up on your high school level maths as well as take practice tests.
+This will ensure you can tackle the real exam with confidence.

 Example numerical reasoning questions: